What employees really, really want from you

 The need for better employee experiences and faster, better-informed decision-making through improved communication, collaboration and knowledge sharing.

-This is emerging fast as an employee expectation – as the means of communication that evolved to support old ways of working start to show the strain of new demands.
+This is emerging fast as an employee expectation—as the means of communication that evolved to support old ways of working start to show the strain of the new demands.

-Employees today expect to be able to find the information, people and resources that they need to do their jobs.
+Employees today expect to be able to find the information, the people and the resources they need to do their jobs.

 - Company visibility